EPUB Metadata and Publisher Checklist

 Warning pattern: missing required metadata field

-Fix: Populate missing package metadata values in source/export settings and regenerate EPUB.
+Fix: Fill in the missing metadata field in source or export settings and regenerate the EPUB.

 Warning pattern: invalid language code

-Fix: Replace malformed language string with a valid BCP-47 language tag.
+Fix: Replace the malformed language value with a valid language tag.

-Verify: Language metadata warning clears in validation output.
+Verify: The language warning clears in validation output.

 Warning pattern: duplicate or conflicting identifier

-Fix: Set one clear identifier strategy per edition and remove stale identifier entries.
+Fix: Choose one clear identifier strategy per edition and remove stale identifier entries.

 Verify: Validator and distributor precheck show one valid unique identifier.